wampiter/gwyscripts/readme.txt

 Batch image processing scripts to be run within the gwyddion shell.
-They act on all open files (putting processed files into a subfolder relative to the originals).
+Some act on all open files (putting processed files into a subfolder relative to the originals), while 'batch' scripts simply act on all files in the specified directory (filebase).